top of page

 • Trans fats: from processed and fried foods, and

-• Most saturated fats: From high fat animal products
+• Most saturated fats: From high-fat animal products

-In general, the body is very good at naturally detoxifying its self.
-But fruits and vegetables help it along.
-In fact, cruciferous veggies – which includes broccoli, cauliflower, Brussels sprouts, cabbage, bok choy, kale, and other asian hearty greens – actually have antioxidants that help stimulate and activate enzymes in the liver which work to detoxify the body.
+In fact, cruciferous veggies – which include broccoli, cauliflower, Brussels sprouts, cabbage, bok choy, kale, and other hearty greens – actually have antioxidants that help stimulate and activate enzymes in the liver that work to detoxify the body.

 Diets have the word ‘Die’ in them... they don’t last!

-Any diet that cuts out too many food groups is unbalanced and may be very difficult to sustain over the long run.
+Any diet that cuts out too many food groups is unbalanced and may be difficult to sustain over the long run.
 Plus, nutrition is not a one-size-fits-all; what works for your friend or family member may not be right for you.

 Aim for a lifestyle change, not a diet.